At Coda, security is of utmost importance. To learn about the security of our systems, head to coda.io/trust/security.

 Private Folders - For Team and Enterprise plans, you can adjust your folder settings by clicking on Shared folder settings in the top-left corner of the folder window.
 Then scroll down to the Folder access section and turn on the Private folder option.
 Note: Making folders private is a Team plan feature.
 Free and Pro makers can use their My Docs folder to keep docs private.

 Can view allows others to only view the contents of your doc; they cannot make any edits, including interacting with buttons or controls

 Can comment allows others to view and leave comments on your doc; they cannot make any other edits

 Can edit allows others to edit your doc, delete content, create pages, push buttons, leave comments, etc.; you can use locking to scale down editing abilities

 One can share a doc with specific users, a full domain, or the entire world.
 You can find more about doc permissions in the Sharing your doc article.

 Enterprise Advanced Sharing Rules

-Admins for teams on Coda’s Enterprise plan can choose how docs can be shared outside their organization.
+Organization admins for teams on Coda’s enterprise plan can choose how docs can be shared outside their organization.
 Learn more about these in Enterprise Advanced Sharing Rules.

 Admins for teams on Coda’s Enterprise plan can control Packs usage by their users.
 Admins can either auto approve all packs usage or manually approve each and every pack’s usage.